-From the outset of considering universities for my BA, Sunderland stood out from the crowd as they liaised with local colleges to ensure you are prepared for the interview process and know what your desired course entails.
+From the outset of considering universities for my undergraduate degree, Sunderland stood out from the crowd, as they liaised with local colleges to ensure you're prepared for the interview process and know what your desired course entails.
 This, as well as excellent reviews on both the support and teaching provided by Sunderland, swayed me towards the University.

-As I progressed through my BA I did experience lots of challenges and was supported every step of the way by Disability Services, tutors and many other services within the University.
-I enjoyed my experience so much that I had no hesitation in applying for my masters course in education.
+As I progressed through the BA (Hons) Primary Education with QTS, I experienced lots of challenges, but was supported every step of the way by Disability Services, tutors and many other services within the University.
+I enjoyed my experience so much that I had no hesitation in applying for my masters course here.

-This built my confidence in my ability to teach but also cemented the desire to teach young children.
-I knew, from seeing the struggles my adult learners experienced, that I wanted to give people the right start in education from the very beginning.
+I started teaching unemployed adults vocational studies, functional skills and employability skills.
+This built my confidence in my ability to teach, but also cemented my desire to teach young children.
+I knew from seeing the struggles my adult learners experienced, that I wanted to give people the right start in education from the very beginning.

-I plan to teach at the primary level, once I have finished my masters degree.
-I feel the teaching experience I have gained during my placements, the outstanding marks I earned and the over 2:1 grade I achieved have prepared me well for this."
+I plan to teach at primary level once I have finished my masters degree.
+I feel the teaching experience I have gained during my placements, the outstanding marks I earned and the grade I achieved have prepared me well for this."

 Published 14 June 2019